 Treatment of Bleeding Gums

-If you notice that your gums bleed when you brush or floss your teeth, you should let Dr. Furgurson, Dr. White or Dr. Hoyle know during your next visit.
+If you notice that your gums bleed when you brush or floss your teeth, you should let Dr. Furgurson or Dr. White know during your next visit.
 There are a number of treatment options for bleeding gums, depending on your condition:

 - Routine Dental Cleaning: The best way for you to prevent gum disease and bleeding gums is with regular preventive dental care.
 Our dental cleanings are performed by a dental hygienist who will gently remove plaque and tartar from around the teeth and gums.